 Pharmaceutical development has inherent risks.
 The outcome of preclinical development testing and early clinical trials may not be predictive of the outcome of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 Once a product candidate has displayed sufficient preclinical data to warrant clinical investigation, we will be required to demonstrate through adequate and well-controlled clinical trials that our product candidates are effective with a favorable benefit-risk profile for use in populations for their target indications before we can seek regulatory approvals for their commercial sale.
-Many drug candidates fail in the early stages of clinical development for safety and tolerability issues or for insufficient clinical activity, despite promising pre-clinical results.
-Accordingly, no assurance can be made that a safe and efficacious dose can be found for these compounds or that they will ever enter into advanced clinical trials alone or in combination with other product candidates.
+Many drug candidates fail in the early stages of clinical development for safety and tolerability issues or for insufficient clinical trials does not that they will ever enter into advanced clinical trials alone or in combination with other product candidates.
 Moreover, success in early clinical trials does not mean that later clinical trials will be successful because product candidates in later-stage clinical trials may fail to demonstrate sufficient safety or efficacy despite having progressed through initial clinical testing.
-Companies frequently experience significant setbacks in advanced clinical trials, even after earlier clinical trials have shown promising results.
+Companies frequently experience significant setbacks in advanced clinical trials have shown promising results.
 There is an extremely high rate of failure of pharmaceutical candidates proceeding through clinical trials.